Alameda County Quarterly Caltrans Update

 Why: This project is designed to improve traffic flow, enhance safety, and create better connections between Oakland and Alameda.
 By reducing freeway-bound traffic in residential areas, adding safer pedestrian and bicycle paths, and reconfiguring freeway ramps, it will make travel smoother and safer for all road users.

-🦺 I-680/I-580/I-238 Rehabilitation Project
+🦺 I-680/I-580/I-238 Rehabilitation Project (Pleasanton/Castro Valley)

-Where: Between I-680/I-580 Interchange in Pleasanton to I-580/I-238 Interchange in Castro Valley
+Where: Between I-680/I-580 Interchange in Pleasanton to I-580/I-238 Interchange in Castro Valley.

 Why: This project aims to address safety concerns, improve ride quality, and extend the service life of the pavement.
 Key activities include replacing concrete slabs, constructing concrete barriers, and upgrading infrastructure to current standards.
 These improvements will enhance the overall driving experience and ensure long-term durability of the roadway.

-🦺 I-680/I-238 Mission Blvd Bridge Deck Rehab project
+🦺 I-680/I-238 Mission San Jose Separation Deck Rehab Project (Fremont)

 Where: I-680/I-238 separation in Fremont